T0ngChen/medRCT/README.md

 ## Example

-We here illustrate how to use `medRCT` to estimate interventional indirect effects that emulate a target trial.
-Specifically, we consider a hypothetical intervention that shifts the distribution of each mediator individually.
-It allows for the investigation of causal pathways and the quantification of indirect effects to directly address real-world research questions.
-Consider the following example using simulated data based on the Longitudinal Study of Australian Children:
+Here we illustrate how to use `medRCT` to estimate interventional indirect effects that emulate a target trial using a simulated dataset based on a published case study from the Longitudinal Study of Australian Children (Goldfeld et al. 2023).
+Specifically, we aim to estimate the difference in expected outcome (risk of mental health problems) under exposure (low socioeconomic position) with versus without a hypothetical intervention that individually shifts the distribution of each mediator (parental mental health and preschool attendance) to the levels in the unexposed, while accounting for baseline confounders, an intermediate (exposure-induced) mediator-outcome confounder and correlations amongst mediators.

 ``` r
 # Load the medRCT package